 Lunar New Year 2021 is just around the corner, and it has me thinking about the beautiful foliage that you see this time of year in Asian grocery stores.
 You know, the lucky bamboos and chrysanthemums that bring good luck.
 Growing up, my first exposure to plant life really was all of the pretty flowers that Asian supermarkets displayed around late January and mid-February for the new year.
 As the year of the ox kicks off, let’s talk about the best plants for bringing luck into your home — because, of course, we could really use more of that these days!

 I collect plants because they’re pretty, and their prettiness gives me that serotonin boost.
 The relationship between plants and feng shui is a little more complex than that.
 Let’s start by defining feng shui — breaking down the etymology, feng means wind and shui, water.
 This philosophy follows the balance of energy, or chi, so that you can be more harmonious with your surrounding environment.
 So, how does one create good feng shui with plants?
 Plants represent life energy, connecting us with nature and ushering vibrancy into our lives.
 Bringing certain plants in your home can inspire good feelings and luck.
 These plants represent the wood element, which calms your body and ushers in good health.

-What Plants Are Considered Lucky?
+Which Plants Are Considered Lucky?

 Chrysanthemum Flowers: During the Lunar New Year, you’ll find a meadow of bright yellow chrysanthemums in red pots at Asian supermarkets.
 (Though, you’ll be able to find them in your local Home Depot and Trader Joe’s, too.)
 Chrysanthemums are especially auspicious because they attract strong yang energy and bring good luck into the home.
 They represent longevity (as well as wealth and prosperity) so be sure to leave a few bouquets around your space.